Explore the city of Rome and learn about its ancient history and monuments this summer.

 All courses are 4 quarter units each.

-History 112C: The Ancient Mediterranean World - Rome
+Classics M114B (History 112C): The Ancient Mediterranean World - Rome

 These courses are integrated and focus primarily on the history and monuments of ancient Rome; they will also consider the monuments of the medieval and Renaissance city in their historical context.